10 Snakes That Indulge In Cannibalism

 Source: iNaturalist user Asiel Olivares – CC BY 4.0

-This species lives both in forests and grassland, and primarily eats lizards, adding mammals as they gain size.
-When committing cannibalism, their hunting style is identical to usual.
+This species lives both in forests and grassland, and primarily eats lizards, adding mammals as it gains size.
+When committing cannibalism, its hunting style is identical to normal.
 The Chilean-long tailed snake moves steadily behind resting prey, gaining centimetre by centimetre.
-They’re immensely patient, and only pounce when they’re within virtually infallible range.
+It’s an immensely patient species, and only pounces when it reaches virtually infallible range.

 4 Cyprus black whip snake

-© Wikimedia Commons User: Václav Gvoždík – CC BY-SA 2.5
+© Wikimedia Commons User: Dûrzan cîrano – CC BY-SA 4.0

 5 Smooth snake